ruby-amqp/bunny/README.md

  * CRuby 2.6 through 3.1 (inclusive)
  * [TruffleRuby](https://www.graalvm.org/ruby/)

+For environments that use TLS, Bunny expects Ruby installations to use a recent enough OpenSSL versions that includes support for TLS 1.3.

+### JRuby

 Bunny works sufficiently well on JRuby but there are known JRuby bugs in versions prior to JRuby 9000 that cause high CPU burn.
 JRuby users should use [March Hare](http://rubymarchhare.info).